telefonicaid/fiware-orion/doc/manuals/user/context_providers.md

       }

--   Orion fordwars the response to the client (message number 5).
+-Orion fordwars the response to the client (message number 5).
 Note that the response is not exactly the same, as it includes a reference to the Context Provider that has resolved it (that's why it is said that "the process is *mostly* transparent" instead of "the process is *completely* transparent").
 The client can use (or ignore) that information.
 Orion doesn't store the Street4 temperature.

       {
 	  "contextResponses": [